juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 or has another 4GB soldered on the other side of the PCB?

-it´s Weird "Fake" RAM, "Fake" Optane. or "Virtual" RAM, "Virtual" Optane.
+it´s Weird.

-Real RAM is 4GB, some may call 8GB Fake Advertisement.
+Real RAM 1x4GB,
-Seems the other 4GB appears out of thin air. i dont know where they are, unless i do a complte ifixit teardown to see the other side of the board. in the mean time i have 2 theories:
+the other 4GB appears out of thin air. i dont know where they are, unless i do a complete ifixit teardown to see the other side of the board. in the mean time i have 2 theories:
-RAM is slowed, and split with interrupts, like Cores into Threads. or RAM is .zip .rar .7zip by Insyde Bios or CPU Memory controller. if there is Not 4GB of Ram soldered to the other side of the PCB. easy to know, if i remove the 4GB stick, it should boot ok, if has 4GB soldered somewhere.
+RAM is slowed, and split with interrupts, like Cores into Threads. or RAM is .zip .rar .7zip in HW by Insyde Bios or CPU Memory controller. if there is Not 4GB of Ram soldered to the other side of the PCB. easy to know, if i remove the 4GB stick, it should boot ok, if has 4GB soldered somewhere. or
+$ sudo lshw -short
+/0/d                                 memory         8GiB System Memory
+/0/d/0                               memory         4GiB SODIMM DDR4 Synchronous 3200 MHz (0,3 ns)
+/0/d/1                               memory         4GiB SODIMM DDR4 Synchronous 2667 MHz (0,4 ns)

 Anyway...
 If you do Not Activate the Secret SATA Menu in the Bios,